3MFConsortium/spec_securecontent/3MF Secure Content.md

 The Key Store file SHOULD be specified as a MustPreserve relationship type, in order that editors that do not support this extension are still instructed to save it back when modifying the 3MF.

-Example root .rels file, where the keystore part is referenced twice: one for the KeyStore relationship type and a second for the MustPreserve relationship type.
+Example root .rels file, where the KeyStore part is referenced twice: one for the KeyStore relationship type and a second for the MustPreserve relationship type.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>